-Some beginner traders will plot support and resistance levels on every timeframe that they can find.
-And although the support and resistance levels may not in themselves be wrong, a significant number of support and resistance levels can make trading decisions difficult.
+Some beginner traders will plot support and resistance on every timeframe that they can find.
+And although the support and resistance levels may not in themselves be wrong, plotting too many support and resistance levels can make trading decisions difficult.

 As a rule of thumb, a high swing point, signifying a resistance level is a high bar/candle with two or more lower bars/candles either side.
 A low swing point, signifying a resistance level is a low bar/candle with two or more higher bars/candles on either side.

 The best support and resistance levels are always the most obvious.
 Ideally you want to trade levels that many other traders and institutions around the world want to trade as well.

 - Less is more, only plot significant levels